Kling O3 and Kling 3.0 Review: Tests, Prompts & Comparison

 - Generate your image

-The two models share the same core workflows, but they fit different situations.
-Use this table to decide:
+The two models share many core workflows, but they fit different decisions.
+Use this table before spending credits:

 |---|---|---|